-Markwayne Mullin was elected to serve the people of Oklahoma’s 2nd Congressional District in November 2012 and is currently serving his second term in office.
+Markwayne Mullin was elected to serve the people of Oklahoma’s Second Congressional District in November 2012 and is currently serving his second term in office.

-Mullin and his wife Christie had three children, Jim, Andrew and Larra, and then on August 21, 2013 they officially became the proud parents of their adopted twin girls, Lynette and Ivy.
-They raise their children on the family farm where Mullin grew up in Westville, Oklahoma.
+Markwayne and his wife Christie have five children: Jim, Andrew, Larra, Lynette and Ivy.
+They raise their children on the same family farm where Markwayne grew up in Westville, Oklahoma.

-Today, Mullin Plumbing is one of the largest service companies in the region, employing over 120 Oklahomans.
-It is only one of several successful companies Mullin owns and operates, including Mullin Environmental, Mullin Plumbing West Division, Mullin Services, Mullin Properties and Mullin Plumbing New Construction.
+Today, Mullin Plumbing is one of the largest service companies in the region, employing over 150 Oklahomans.
+The business is only one of several successful companies the Mullins’ own and operate, including Mullin Environmental, Mullin Plumbing West Division, Mullin Services, Mullin Properties, and Mullin Plumbing New Construction.

-In the U.S. House of Representatives, Mullin has been the voice of business owners across America and brings their perspective into the national debate on many issues which directly impact the business community.
-From immigration and tax reforms to transportation issues and overzealous regulation, Mullin provides the much-needed real world perspective that comes from fighting to successfully run businesses in today’s economic and regulatory environment.
+In the U.S. House of Representatives, Markwayne has been a strong voice for business owners across America, and brings their perspective into the national debate on many issues that directly impact the business community.
+Markwayne provides the real-life experience that comes from fighting to successfully run businesses in today’s tough economic and regulatory environment.
 Markwayne is one of only two Native Americans currently serving in the House.

-An engaging, energetic and servant-hearted individual, Mullin is not a Washington, D.C. insider.
+An energetic and servant-hearted individual, Markwayne is not a Washington, D.C. insider.
 Instead, he’s a hard-working family man who is grounded by a deep faith and his love of country.
-Mullin holds fast to the values of rural Oklahoma – where deals are still closed with a handshake, where neighbors help one another without a moment’s hesitation and where prayer and worship are still important parts of people’s lives.

-Determined that he would always be accessible and available to the people he represents, Mullin has held three rounds of town hall meetings in each of the 26 counties of the 2nd District so far during his first year in office.
-He has also held six district-wide telephone town hall meetings.
-Additionally Mullin has held telephone conference calls with different community groups in the 2nd District, including mayors, county commissioners, chamber of commerce officials, dentists, hospital administrators, pastors and technology centers administrators.
+Determined that he would always be accessible and available to the people he represents, Markwayne has held town hall meetings in each of the 26 counties of Oklahoma’s Second Congressional District and frequently holds district-wide telephone town hall meetings.